Moshe Wilensky: Music career

 In 1983, Wilensky was awarded the Israel Prize, for Hebrew song (melody).
 In 1990, a special concert in honor of his 80th birthday was given by the Israel Philharmonic Orchestra.
 In 1998, the Society of Authors, Composers and Music Publishers in Israel (ACUM) named its Song of the Year Award the "Moshe Wilensky Prize".

+In 2005, Vilenski was voted the 187th-greatest Israeli of all time in a poll by the Israeli news website Ynet.

+Commemoration

+On April 22 2009, the Israeli Stamp Service issued a series of 12 postal stamps on the subject of Israeli music.
+One of the stamps in this collection was dedicated in memory of Wilensky.
+The stamp, with a portrait of Wilensky, was designed by the artist Miri Nestor Sofer.
+The stamp's tab included a line from Wilensky's song "Migdalor" (lighthouse) - "He knew that there was no lighthouse on the beach".